 If you’re curious to try this treatment, I recommend printing out all the studies and approaching your neurologist about it.
 The feedback I typically hear is that they have either never heard of this, or the trials weren’t large enough to prove anything significant.
 While that might be true, there are lots of treatments when it comes to migraine, especially vestibular migraine, that aren’t backed by massive studies.
 I feel that it’s these small, yet very positive, studies that can make a huge difference in some of our lives.
 It certainly did for me!

-If you need some of the materials from Dr. Hagan, please just reach out to me through email and I’ll attach them.
-A big thank you to him for providing these updated articles and materials, as well as pushing for this medication for our community.
+A big thank you to Dr Hagan for providing these linked updated articles and materials, as well as pushing for this medication for our community.

 Other Articles on Timolol and Migraine